sagar-jadhav/dhwani/README.md

 ### Alright, how do I get started?
 So, we didn't build it from scratch 😐.
 You need to have *NodeJS* to run this library 😅.
 Along with it, you also need [FFmpeg](http://ffmpeg.org/) installed on you machine.
-We use it for video to audio conversion.
+We use it for video to audio conversions.
-Also, for other features we use *IBM Watson API.* You need to have your own API key to use these features.
+Also, for other features we use the *IBM Watson API.* You need to have your own API key to use these features.

 ### Alright I get that, but how do I install it?
 Now you have [FFmpeg](http://ffmpeg.org/) and [Node.js](https://nodejs.org/) installed.
 Let's go ahead with the installation of **Dhwani**.